 If you’ve fallen behind on building your workplace wellness regime, it’s no sweat.
 As any great athlete can attest, getting started is the hardest part.
-Here are 10 ideas to help your team hit the ground running on your corporate health and wellness.
+Here are 10 ideas to help your team hit the ground running.

 One-on-one virtual training programs like CoPilot encompass all of the above, with customized workouts delivered from personal trainers who monitor members’ progress via Apple Watch.
-(No watch?
-No problem — almost all of the benefits of CoPilot can be used without the Watch.)
+No watch?
+No problem — almost all of the benefits of CoPilot can be used without the Apple Watch.

-For so many, balancing the demands of work and life has never been more difficult, which explains why feelings of stress, anxiety and burnout are at all-time highs.
-According to Kaiser Family Foundation data, approximately four in 10 U.S. adults reported symptoms of anxiety or depressive disorder during the pandemic—up from one in 10 the period prior.
+For so many, balancing the demands of work and life has never been more difficult, which explains why feelings of stress, anxiety, and burnout are at all-time highs.
+According to Kaiser Family Foundation data, four times more U.S. adults reported symptoms of anxiety or depressive disorder during the pandemic.

-Though addressing the escalating mental health crisis is a far more complex issue than hitting the yoga mat can solve, practicing mindfulness—especially amid the stress of the workday—can go a long way.
-Offering employees a safe space to reflect, restore and rejuvenate for even just 30 to 45 minutes a day can pay dividends in wellbeing and productivity.
+Offering employees a safe space to reflect, restore, and rejuvenate for even just 30 to 45 minutes a day can pay dividends in wellbeing and productivity.
 And if you’re still doing the virtual thing, there are apps for that—the costs of which you might consider subsidizing as a benefit.

 In the age of Zoom, employers are having to find new, creative ways to foster collaboration and team building while working from a distance.
 A fitness or wellness challenge could be a great way to encourage a little friendly competition in the spirit of boosting physical and mental health.

 Just be cautious with this one, though.
 The goal of the challenge should be to reduce the stress of the workday, rather than add to it with unrealistic goals or arduous reporting requirements.
-Think more habit-building than one-time metric—e.g., clocking 30 minutes of exercise a day, rather than logging 30,000 steps.
+Think habit-building tasks like standing or walking during a meeting or lunch break.

 Of course, fitness outings don’t necessarily need to involve pounding pavement.
-Whether your team is game for a down-and-dirty mud run, a day of beach of volleyball or a cornhole tournament at the local brewery, wellness can take all different forms—getting up and out is key.
+Whether your team is game for a down-and-dirty mud run, a day of beach of volleyball, or a cornhole tournament at the local brewery, wellness can take all different forms—getting them moving is the key.

 Physical and mental health go hand in hand.
-With alarms sounding on the worsening mental health crisis due to the added stress and isolation of the pandemic, facilitating access to mental health services has become an increasingly urgent priority for healthcare stakeholders—employers included.
+With alarms sounding on mental health crises due to the added stress and isolation of the pandemic, facilitating access to mental health services has become an increasingly urgent priority for healthcare stakeholders—employers included.

-Today’s wearable tech does much more than count steps—although it serves an important purpose there, too.
-From tracking workouts, heart health and sleep patterns to sharing valuable insights with doctors and other professionals involved in your health, these devices play an increasingly significant role in our health and wellness.
+Today’s wearable tech does much more than count steps—although they serve an important purpose there, too.
+From tracking workouts, heart health, and sleep patterns to sharing valuable insights with doctors and other professionals involved in your health, these devices play an increasingly significant role in our health and wellness.